 David Layman, PhD, ABPP

 Dr. Layman is the founding member of ANS.
-He has worked in the field of mental health for over 30 years.
-Dr. Layman earned his bachelors in Psychology and masters in Mental Health Counseling and Rehabilitation.
+He has worked in the field of mental health for over 35 years.
+Dr. Layman earned his bachelors in Psychology and masters in Mental Health and Rehabilitation Counseling.
 He worked in rehabilitation medicine and hospice care until he returned for his doctorate in Counseling Psychology; he focused in areas of trauma, group and couples therapy, and dementia assessment and care.
 Dr. Layman completed his clinical psychology internship in the area of neuropsychology and rehabilitation medicine, and post-doctoral training in clinical neuropsychology and rehabilitation research.
 Dr. Layman is board-certified in clinical neuropsychology by the American Board of Professional Psychology.
 He has worked as a clinical neuropsychologist for Mount Sinai Medical Center and Jamaica Hospital Medical Center in NYC.
 He has taught psychology and psychotherapy at CUNY Hunter College and New York University.
-He is clinical faculty of neuropsychology at Icahn School of Medicine at Mount Sinai and clinical supervisor at Ferkauf Graduate School of Psychology at Yesheva University in NYC.
+He is clinical faculty of neuropsychology at Icahn School of Medicine at Mount Sinai and was clinical supervisor at Ferkauf Graduate School of Psychology at Yeshiva University in NYC.
 He is past-president of the New York State Association of Neuropsychology.
 Dr. Layman provides neuropsychological consultation and individual and couples psychotherapy services.
 His mission is to help adolescents and adults come to terms with loss and disability, resolve relationship discord, and to overcome neurological ailments and psychological distress.
 He is skilled at guiding healing and helping people live full and satisfying lives.

 Theo Tsaousides, PhD, ABPP